Overview

 As part of the Umbrella 'Insights' product (in the Platform and Insights packages) we provide a Virtual Appliance (VA) which acts as a DNS forwarder within your network.
 This VA is the key to gaining visibility about the source of DNS requests on your network and is also required for our Active Directory integration.

-The Umbrella roaming client will always disable itself if it detects that a VA is being used for DNS forwarding.
+By Default, The Umbrella roaming client will disable itself if it detects that a VA is being used for DNS forwarding.
 If the VA has been assigned as the DNS server (either using DHCP or static settings) then the Umbrella roaming client will detect this and disable itself.

 Policy |